NRCHKB/node-red-tuya-smart-device/README.md

 > If you need the error thrown by the node use the catch node.

 > The status output sends the state of the client (CONNECTING,CONNECTED,ERROR or DISCONNECTED).
-It will only send message if the state has been changed. . eg: even though multiple errors have been thrown, only once the ERROR state will be send.
+It will only send message if the state has been changed. . eg: even though multiple errors have been thrown, only once the ERROR state will be sent.
 One possible scenario is
-> `ERROR -> CONNECTING -> CONNECTED`. again if ERROR occurs , then the state is send out of the node.
+> `ERROR -> CONNECTING -> CONNECTED`. again if ERROR occurs , then the state is sent out of the node.

 # Examples